 top of page

-January rolls in like a cool wind in the trees; fresh, crisp and full of promises.
-The world lights up with talks of "new year, new me".
-"Social" media fills with people claiming that they are shedding their own selves like snakes, trying new diets, new jobs, new habits, new identities.
-Everywhere you care to look; transformation is worshipped.
+January rolls in like a cool wind in the trees, fresh, crisp, and full of promises.
+The world lights up with talks of "new year, new me."
+Social media fills with people claiming they are shedding their old selves like snakes, trying new diets, new jobs, new habits, and new identities.
+Everywhere you look, transformation is worshipped.

-Let me let you in on a little secret; you do not need a new you.
+Let me share a little secret: you do not need a new you.
 Not really.
-You have been here all along, hidden beneath all the noise, the expectations, the exhaustion; but always complete.
+You have been here all along, hidden beneath all the noise, the expectations, and the exhaustion.
+You are always complete.

-I remember a wombman I once knew; let us call her Amara.
-She spent a most of her life trying to fit into boxes that were not made for her.
-She ran down every "better version" of herself that promised more happiness, more success, more recognition.
-But each time she stripped away one version of herself, another layer of herself remained buried under the rubble.
-One day she stopped.
-She sat by the window listening to the sound of rain drumming against the earth and thought "What if I am enough just as I am?"
-That was the moment she began reclaiming herself, not reinventing.
+I remember a woman I once knew; let’s call her Amara.
+She spent most of her life trying to fit into boxes that were not made for her.
+She chased every "better version" of herself that promised more happiness, more success, and more recognition.
+But each time she stripped away one version of herself, another layer remained buried under the rubble.

 The Small Act of Remembering